The Kosher BBQ Competition Story

 The Atlanta Kosher BBQ Festival is supervised by the Atlanta Kashruth Commission.

-Kosher BBQ Competitions are similar to the Kansas City Sanctioned BBQ Competitions you find on television with two variations.
+Kosher BBQ Festival Competitions are similar to the Kansas City Sanctioned BBQ Competitions you find on television with two variations.
 Our teams cook and/smoke their meat all night long; however, all teams in Kosher competitions are on a level playing field.
 We provide 2 Weber Kettles, all of the Meat, Spices and Utensils.
 In the Kosher BBQ Circuit we are mostly Backyard BBQ Amateurs but we are open to the Pros trying their hand.
+If you want to compete, All you need to do is pay the fee and bring your skills and recipe.
+That’s it.
+We have everything else covered.
+Check out the Team Registration page and Team Packet for more info.

 Some people ask what is the difference between Backyard BBQ & the Pros: